If there was one question....

 This 336-square-foot cabin sits on the side of a lake in West Point, Texas.

 They're completely different homes for around the same price.

 Well, the people in the market for these homes are not buying on price alone.
 They're buying based on their needs, their wants, their goals, the location, amenities...and a million more intangibles.

 But at the same time, it's true that you can get a home for $500 (although it might be a tent).

 The same can be said of websites.

-There are factors that you must consider, your budget being one of them, that will help you determine where you want to be on the pricing spectrum and what sort of website is best for your local business at the moment.
+There are factors that you must consider when looking for prices for web design, your budget being one of them, that will help you determine where you want to be on the pricing spectrum and what sort of website is best for your local business at the moment.

 The size of the team developing your website will have a bearing on the price.

 A freelancer has lower overhead so will be able to offer a lower price.